hvrt-vcs/hvrt/designs/repo_data_structures.md

   order in which they were merged, thus the order matters.
 Any number of parents is supported.

+#### References

+- git commit object format: <https://wyag.thb.lt/#orgfe2859f>
+  - With a few small variations, `hvrt` could use a similar format for hashing.

 ### Tree

 R list of paths, file ids, and blob ids.
 Paths cannot/should not be